Top LPN Programs in Oregon

 Campus Based - Visit Website

-Sumner College's Practical Nursing Program in Portland, OR, is a 50-week diploma program approved by the Oregon State Board of Nursing and accredited by ABHES.
-It prepares graduates for the NCLEX-PN exam, leading to licensure as a practical nurse.
-The program focuses on hands-on training, ensuring students are ready for the workforce.
-Admissions require meeting specific criteria, with financial aid options available for eligible students.
+Sumner College's Practical Nursing Program in Portland is a 50-week diploma offering, approved by the Oregon State Board of Nursing and accredited by ABHES.
+It emphasizes hands-on training to prepare graduates for the NCLEX-PN exam and licensure as practical nurses.
+With no concentration specified, the program focuses on comprehensive clinical skills.
+Admissions involve meeting specific criteria, and financial aid is available for eligible students.
+This campus-based program ensures readiness for entry into the nursing workforce.

 • 50-week diploma program.